okeshawarz/prospectus/keshawarz_prospectus_v2.md

 he held that land should either be held in common by all people, as an "endowment from God" [@george2015], or the entire value of bare land should be taxed away and used for public investment.
-The circumstance of land-abundance is an important factor, since the boundaries of the city are no longer determined by the agricultural margin.
+The circumstance of land-abundance is an important factor, since the boundaries of the city are no longer determined by the agricultural margin, but the boundaries of commuting technology.

 George was the first to write about land rents in an explicitly urban context, in which both economies of scale and agglomeration play a role.